PicoShot/PicoShot/README.md

 Web and Windows Developer
 ---------------------------------

-I've been learning to code for 5 years, after switching careers.
-I started with Lua, but have really found a passion for backend development...
+I'm a passionate C++ developer with a deep interest in Windows API, Windows kernel development, and reverse engineering.
+My expertise lies in dissecting and understanding the inner workings of software at the lowest levels, allowing me to build robust, efficient, and secure applications.
+Always eager to explore new challenges, I thrive on turning complex problems into elegant, efficient solutions.

-* ✉️  You can contact me at [admin@picoshot.net](mailto:dev@picoshot.net)
+* ✉️  You can contact me at [dev@picoshot.net](mailto:dev@picoshot.net)
 * 🤝  I'm open to collaborating on php, js, ts, c#, c++ projects

 ### Skills